It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Reformer Pilates aims to help in relieving symptoms.
 In cancer patients, it can help restore functionality, improve performance in everyday activities and help reduce fatigue and improve quality of life.

-Reformer Pilates may be a great complementary intervention to a standard treatment.
+Reformer Pilates may be a great complementary intervention to standard treatment.
 It encourages mind-body connection through its principles such as breathing, concentration, body alignment, precision, control, rhythm and endurance.

 A person with breast cancer can work from her core and build strength and flexibility.
 Deep breathing enlivens, lessens stress and also works the core muscles.
 Strengthening core muscles through Pilates also helps with good posture.
 Because it is a good core and flexibility exercise, it allows more stability and freedom in daily movements.
 Additionally, having a good posture helps a female feel more confident.